ITNH/Hexile/README.md

-Working-Title
+Hexile
 =============

-A work in progress Tetris-like puzzle game crated for the BPA Software Engineering competition.
+A work in progress Tetris-like puzzle game based on hexagons.
+Created for the BPA Software Engineering competition.